kentsommer/dslam_bag/README.md

 * Optional arguments:
     * -h : show help message
-    * -f : use the front camera pair (left, right).
-Can be used with or without -b
+    * -front : use the front camera pair (left, right).
+Can be used with or without -back
-    * -b : use the back camera pair (left, right).
-Can be used with or without -f
+    * -back : use the back camera pair (left, right).
+Can be used with or without -front

 * To run:
     * ./dslam_image_capture_bag.py